nhaskaris/cloud-priceops-thesis/README.md

 - By reading `termPurchaseOption` field from prices we can check if its partial, upfront, or none and we insert into 3 boolean columns
 - We normalize the pricing_model.
 Any CommitXm/y will be turned into column term_length_years.
 Also pricing model that are similar scoped but different named by different providers are grouped into one.
 Rest are keeped as is.

+# 15.12
+- Created an endpoint for models to retrieve data for their training/feature creation.

 ### DOC
 ```docker exec -it priceops_celery_worker \
   celery -A core call cloud_pricing.tasks.weekly_pricing_dump_update